abdrahmansoltan/Learning-Notes/HTML-CSS-SASS/04-CSS.md

 2. internal style
 3. external style

-> **Cascading**: Process of combining different stylesheets and resolving conflicts between different CSS rules and declarations, when more than one rule applies to a certain element.
+> **Cascading**: Process of combining different stylesheets and resolving conflicts between different CSS rules and declarations by the browser, when more than one rule applies to a certain element.
 >
 > - **cascade** is the algorithm for solving conflicts where multiple CSS rules apply to an HTML element.